fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/SR-IOV-Lenovo-L14-Gen3/README.md

 Windows can't detect the ***virtio disk***, so you need to ***Load Driver*** and select `virtio-iso/amd64/win10` when prompted.

 Windows can't connect to the internet, we will activate internet later in this tutorial.
+For Windows 11 installation, when arriving to the point where asked to connect to the Internet, ignore it and press ***MAJ+F10***.
+It will open a command-line interface, type `OOBE\BYPASSNRO` and confirm.
+The system will reboot without asking you to configure Internet for the end of the installation.

 ### **Attaching PCI devices**